seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 Shards, flints and pebbles should be thrown on her;
 Yet here she is allow'd her virgin crants,
 Her maiden strewments and the bringing home
-Of bell and burial.
+Of bell and burial. /

 **LAERTES**
-Must there no more be done?
+/ Must there no more be done?

 **First Priest**
 No more be done:
 We should profane the service of the dead
 To sing a requiem and such rest to her
-As to peace-parted souls.
+As to peace-parted souls. /

 **LAERTES**
-Lay her i' the earth:
+/ Lay her i' the earth:
 And from her fair and unpolluted flesh
 May violets spring!
 I tell thee, churlish priest,
 A ministering angel shall my sister be,
-When thou liest howling.
+When thou liest howling. /

 **HAMLET**
-What, the fair Ophelia!
+/ What, the fair Ophelia!

 **QUEEN GERTRUDE**
 Sweets to the sweet: farewell!

-*Scattering flowers*
+*\[Scattering flowers]*
 I hoped thou shouldst have been my Hamlet's wife;
 I thought thy bride-bed to have deck'd, sweet maid,
-And not have strew'd thy grave.
+And not have strew'd thy grave. /

 **LAERTES**
-O, treble woe
+/ O, treble woe
 Fall ten times treble on that cursed head,
 Whose wicked deed thy most ingenious sense
 Deprived thee of!
 Hold off the earth awhile,
 Till I have caught her once more in mine arms:

-*Leaps into the grave*
+*\[Leaps into the grave]*
 Now pile your dust upon the quick and dead,
 Till of this flat a mountain you have made,
 To o'ertop old Pelion, or the skyish head
-Of blue Olympus.
+Of blue Olympus. /

 **HAMLET**
 *\[Advancing]*
-What is he whose grief
+/ What is he whose grief
 Bears such an emphasis? whose phrase of sorrow
 Conjures the wandering stars, and makes them stand
 Like wonder-wounded hearers?
 This is I,
 Hamlet the Dane.

-*Leaps into the grave*
+*\[Leaps into the grave]*

 **LAERTES**
-The devil take thy soul!
+The devil take thy soul! /

-*Grappling with him*
+*\[Grappling with him]*

 **HAMLET**
-Thou pray'st not well.
+/ Thou pray'st not well.
 I prithee, take thy fingers from my throat;
 For, though I am not splenitive and rash,
 Yet have I something in me dangerous,
 Which let thy wiseness fear: hold off thy hand.

 **KING CLAUDIUS**
-Pluck them asunder.
+Pluck them asunder. /

 **QUEEN GERTRUDE**
-Hamlet, Hamlet!
+/ Hamlet, Hamlet! /

 **All**
-Gentlemen,--
+/ Gentlemen,--

 **HORATIO**
 Good my lord, be quiet.